EmergencyRx/industrial-maintenance-playbook/pm-checklists/pm_conveyor_weekly.md

 - Test emergency stops and interlocks.

 Drives:
-- Check motor and gearbox for leaks, noise, and temperature.
+- Check motor and gearbox for leaks, noise, temperature.
-- Inspect couplings.
+- Inspect couplings and keys.

 Cleanliness:
 - Remove buildup from frames, rollers, sensors, and photo-eyes.